Best Time of Year to Pressure Wash Your Katy TX Home

 September: Risky (Hurricane Season Peak)

-Statistically, mid-September is the absolute peak of hurricane season for the Gulf Coast.
-Cleaning your home and then having a tropical storm roll through the next week is exactly what you don't want.
-We typically tell Katy customers to wait until October.
+Statistically, mid-September is the peak of hurricane season for the Gulf Coast.
+Cleaning your home and then having a tropical storm roll through soon after can reduce the value of the cleaning, so October is often the more practical planning month.

 October: Excellent

 Hurricane season is mostly over by mid-October.
 Temperatures drop.
 Humidity eases.
 The summer's accumulation of mold, pollen, and storm debris is at its peak and ready to be removed.
-October is the start of the fall cleaning window and one of our busiest booking months.
+October is a strong fall cleaning window, so earlier quote requests can make timing easier to review.

 November: Excellent

 Last leaves are falling.
 Holiday season is approaching, and most Katy homeowners want their property looking sharp for Thanksgiving and Christmas guests.
-November is one of our highest-volume months.
-Book at least 3 weeks in advance.
+November can be a busy exterior-cleaning window, so request timing at least 3 weeks in advance when possible.

 December: Good Early, Avoid Late

-Early December is fine, but by mid-December cedar pollen season is starting to ramp back up.
-Holiday weather can be unpredictable.
-We typically wrap up annual cleanings by December 15 and don't recommend booking after that until February.
+Early December can be useful, but by mid-December cedar pollen season is starting to ramp back up.
+Holiday weather can be unpredictable, so include timing constraints in the request if late-year cleaning matters.

 Special Cases That Override the Calendar